With these delicious gluten-free pancakes, it is possible to have pancakes, without ruining a healthy eating regime.

-6. Now, leave them to cook for approximately 2 minutes, depending on your pan and heat level, it may take longer.
-Don’t be tempted to touch them until they are just about cooked on the first side because they might fall apart.
+6. Now, leave them to cook for approximately 2 minutes.
+Depending on your pan and heat level, it may take longer.
+Don’t be tempted to touch them until they're just about cooked on the first side, because they might fall apart.

-7. Once they are golden brown on the bottom, flip each pancake over using an egg spatula, fish turner or similar utensil.
+7. Once they're golden brown on the bottom, flip each pancake over.
+You can use an egg spatula, fish turner or similar utensil.